 I took meter reads, but the platform is not showing them

 If you have taken the meter reading, but cannot find it on the platform, then it may be because your reading is not uploaded to the central server yet.
 Genea runs an automatic upload service every 5 minutes, but sometimes if the internet service is not available the upload job fails.
 Under such a condition you can either manually upload your readings to the server or let the upload happen in the next cycle by the system once internet service restores.
+Please note that mobile OS platforms require the mobile app to be running in the "foreground" for data uploads to complete successfully.
 To learn more read What do I see on the home screen of my mobile app? section.

 Why do I have to enter the meter readings manually within Genea app?